microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

       ![Screenshot showing the Grafana Add alert preview](./img/grafana_add_alert_rule_preview.png)

-    - Since it's difficult to determine which series is which, let's fix the series names
+    - Since it is difficult to determine which series is which, let's fix the series names

       - Click __Options__